What’s The Average Electric Bill in 2024 And How Does Yours Compare?

-The average electric bill in the US is $150 per month based on the average residential electricity price of 17 cents per kWh for June 2023 and average household consumption of 881 kWh per month based on data from the US Energy Information Administration.
+The average electric bill in the US is $149 per month based on the average residential electricity price of 16.9 cents per kWh in September 2023 (the latest available data) and the average household consumption of 881 kWh per month based on data from the US Energy Information Administration.
 This figure does not include fixed basic charges.

 Of course, the United States is a large country and a land of extremes, so the national average is more of a landmark than a measuring stick.
-For example, the average bill in Connecticut ($226) is nearly three times higher than the average bill in Utah ($89).
+For example, the average bill in Hawaii ($220) is nearly two and a half times higher than the average bill in Utah ($92).

 Why is there such a wide range?
 Well, electricity costs are a combination of usage and rates, both of which vary greatly from state to state.

-The price of electricity in the US ranges from 11 cents per kWh in North Dakota to 42 cents per kWh in Hawaii based on the availability of energy resources, demand, and, quite frankly, politics.
+The price of electricity in the US ranges from 11 cents per kWh in Washington and Idaho to nearly 40 cents per kWh in Hawaii based on the availability of energy resources, demand, and — quite frankly — politics.